-7 responses to “Vegetative States and Terrifying Implications”
+7 thoughts on “Vegetative States and Terrifying Implications

 This should not be tolerated for any living human being, whether or not consciousness is present, and reform in such facilities is urgently needed.
 There must be better systems in place for reporting, identifying, and addressing abuse, and it is my hope that these studies will increase the pressure for change among people who may not have considered such issues previously.